Manage absence and sickness

 - obtain medical reports - although you'll need their permission

 - consider adjustments to their job to allow them to return to work and/or do their job more easily

 - consider offering any other vacancy you may have which has duties that the employee may be fit to perform

 To avoid an unfair dismissal claim, only dismiss as a last resort.
 Make sure you have followed fair and proper procedures, including the statutory dispute resolution procedures.
 See dismissing employees.

 Keep in mind the following:

 - Check if the illness amounts to a disability - if so, you may need to make reasonable adjustments so that the employee can carry out their job.
 For the definition of disability, see how to prevent discrimination and value diversity.

 - Discount any periods of absence related to a pregnancy-related illness when taking action over someone's absence record.
 For the rights of pregnant employees, see pregnancy at work.

 - An eligible employee may be entitled to statutory sick pay for up to 28 weeks - as well as any contractual sick pay.
-See pay - an overview of obligations.
+See pay: employer obligations.